 Exercise five and six are done as a group.
 The “long sit” is for one minute; the “long down” for three minutes, both done off-leash with the handler standing across the ring.
 A zero is scored if the dog moves away from its place, visits another dog, or repeatedly barks or whines

 Section 3.
 Novice Exercises and Scores.

 The exercises and maximum scores in the Novice classes are:

 Maximum Total Score

 Section 4.
 CD Title.

-The American Kennel Club will issue a Companion Dog certificate for each registered dog, and will permit the use of the letters "C.D." after the name of each dog that has been certified by three different Judges to have received Qualifying scores in Novice Classes at three Licensed or Member Obedience Trials, provided the sum total of dogs that actually competed in the Regular Novice Classes at each trial is not less than six, except that at breed club specialties and at any trial in Puerto Rico, Hawaii, or Alaska, qualifying scores will be credited towards the title, provided the sum total of dogs that actually competed in all of the regular obedience classes is not less than six.
+The American Kennel Club will issue a Companion Dog certificate for each registered dog, and will permit the use of the letters "C.D." after the name of each dog that has been certified by three different judges; to have received Qualifying scores in Novice Classes at three Licensed or Member Obedience Trials; provided the sum total of dogs that actually competed in the Regular Novice Classes at each trial is not less than six.
+The exception is that at breed club specialties and at any trial in Puerto Rico, Hawaii, or Alaska, qualifying scores will be credited towards the title if the sum total of dogs that actually competed in all of the regular obedience classes is not less than six.